 The new system will simplify the approvals process for research, making it easier for research studies to be set up.
 This means that the answers to research questions about how to improve patient care or about new treatments will be answered quicker.
 Patients will benefit from research funding being dedicated to delivery of research rather than being wasted in navigating complex systems.
 By removing duplication of reviews of research by NHS support teams, the NHS will be freed up to focus on delivering research.

 When will it happen?

-Initially HRA will establish a programme team to plan and manage the process.
-Once these plans and timetables are agreed with relevant stakeholders, HRA Approval will be rolled out, on an application type basis.
-Roll out is anticipated to be completed by the end of 2015 and will be for all studies in England within a UK-wide coordinated framework.
+HRA Approval will apply to all studies in England involving the NHS, within a UK-wide coordinated framework.
 HRA implementation will include staff responsible for implementing and supporting the changes inside and outside the HRA, so studies not in the early phase of roll out can still expect to see early improvement to set up times as the HRA supports further improvement and efficiency across current systems.

 Useful links and documents